 These songs and soundscapes by Chris & The Ifso were written as part of the transmedia novel WHAT DIDN’T QUITE.
-If you’re reading the book on Kindle, whenever *** appears in the book, play the next track… of course you can always just listen to them anyway
+You are encouraged to play them as you explore the book.

 These songs are written by Jamie, a character in WHAT DIDN’T QUITE, played by Chris, Abbie Coppard (vocals), Alistair McEachern (bass), Iain Stewart (guitar).

 “This is BRILLIANT – like a lounge Robert Wyatt” – Samuel Moore @samoore_

 Science writer Peter Forbes plays amazing lead guitar on some of these tracks.
 He wrote:

 “Well, the conceptual continuity is this: everything, even this interview, is part of what I do for, let’s call it, my entertainment work.
 And there’s a big difference between sitting here and talking about this kind of stuff, and writing a song like ‘Titties and Beer’.
 But as far as I’m concerned, it’s all part of the same continuity.
 It’s all one piece.
 It all relates in some weird way back to the focal point of what’s going on.”— Frank Zappa, Interview by Bob Marshall, October 22, 1988